iqtree/iqtree.github.io/doc/AliSim.md

 `--indel` option specifies the insertion and deletion rates (separated by a comma) relative to the substitution rates.
 Here, it means that, on average, we have 10 insertion and 5 deletion events per every 100 substitution events.
 By default, AliSim assumes that the size of indels follows a geometric distribution with a mean of 2 and a variance of ±2.
 If wanting to change this distribution, one can use `--indel-size` option:

-    iqtree2 --alisim alignment_indel_size -m JC -t tree.nwk --indel 0.1,0.05 --indel-size GEO{5/3},GEO{4/2}
+    iqtree2 --alisim alignment_indel_size -m JC -t tree.nwk --indel 0.1,0.05 --indel-size GEO{5},GEO{4}

-It means that the insertion size follows a Geometric distribution with mean 5 and variance 3, whereas deletion size also follows the Geometric distribution but with mean 4 and variance 2.
+It means that the insertion size follows a Geometric distribution with mean of 5 and variance of 20, whereas deletion size also follows the Geometric distribution but with mean of 4 and variance of 12. *Note that the variance is computed from mean*.
 Apart from this distribution, AliSim also supports [Negative Binomial distribution, Zipfian distribution, and Lavalette distribution](https://doi.org/10.1093/molbev/msp098) as following examples:

-    iqtree2 --alisim alignment_indel_size -m JC -t tree.nwk --indel 0.1,0.05 --indel-size NB{5/3},POW{4/2}
+    iqtree2 --alisim alignment_indel_size -m JC -t tree.nwk --indel 0.1,0.05 --indel-size NB{5/20},POW{1.5}

-To specify a Negative Binomial distribution (with mean of 5 and variance of 3) and a Zipfian distribution (with mean of 4 and variance of 2) for the insertion size, and deletion size, respectively.
-Or to specify Lavalette distribution (with mean of 5 and variance of 3) for both insertion and deletion size, users could use:
+To specify a Negative Binomial distribution (with mean of 5 and variance of 20) and a Zipfian distribution (with parameter `a` of 1.5) for the insertion size, and deletion size, respectively.
+Or to specify Lavalette distribution (with parameter `a` of 1.5 and `max` of 10) for both insertion and deletion size, users could use:

-    iqtree2 --alisim alignment_indel_size -m JC -t tree.nwk --indel 0.1,0.05 --indel-size LAV{5/3},LAV{5/3}
+    iqtree2 --alisim alignment_indel_size -m JC -t tree.nwk --indel 0.1,0.05 --indel-size LAV{1.5/10},LAV{1.5/10}

 Simulating alignments with custom models
 -----------------------------